Aaron Davidson

+stayed all upcoming sentencings including Davidson's sentencing in this case until appellate review, if any, is concluded.

 Early life

 Both of his parents are first generation immigrants, and their parents are of eastern European Jewish ancestry.
 He describes himself as a "Tex-Mex-Costa Rican Jew".

 Davidson was educated at Emory University and the Dedman School of Law at Southern Methodist University.

 Career

 Davidson is a licensed attorney in Texas and New York.
 His career has been entirely in the legal and commercial aspects of sports management.
 Davidson worked at the Muller Group, a marketing firm for sports in New York.